xImAnton/HeadCraft/README.md

 As you can see, you only have to paste in the minecraft-heads.com url and the crawler requests the site and extracts the B64-String and the head name.
 Now you only have to add the ingredients and you have your output json.

 Optionally you can open a recipe.json file using the "Select File" Button and append the recipe using the "Add to File" Button.

+Note: the `"tags"` key that you can see is not required.
+Maybe I'll add a feature to the plugin later that allows you to filter heads by tags.